tmtxt/tmtxt.github.com/_posts/2013-11-26-release-of-tmtxt-async-tasks-and-update-of-tmtxt-dired-async.md

 ---
 layout: post
-title: "Relase of tmtxt-async-tasks and Update of tmtxt-dired-async"
+title: "Release of tmtxt-async-tasks and Update of tmtxt-dired-async"
 description: ""
 category: emacs
 thumbnail:
 showtn: no
 tags: [emacs]
 ---